DiginessForever/flicklistBlog/README.md

 );

 8. Change line 25 of models.py to match your database.
-If you are using MySQL on your own computer, it will look like this (for the above configured user/pass and database name): app.config['SQLALCHEMY_DATABASE_URI'] = "mysql+pymysql://myfirstuser:myfirstpassword@localhost:3306/database1"
+If you are using MySQL on your own computer, it will look like this (for the above configured user/pass and database name):

+app.config['SQLALCHEMY_DATABASE_URI'] = "mysql+pymysql://myfirstuser:myfirstpassword@localhost:3306/database1"

 9. Start the application (enter this command from git-bash, from within the top level folder of the cloned repository):

 "python app.py"

 Wait until it says that it's listening.

 10. Open a browser an navigate to this address:  "localhost:5000/register" You should be able to create new users here, and running the following command in MySQL Workbench should show them in the database:

 "SELECT * FROM user;"

-Basic Explanation of the system:
+Basic Explanation of the System:
 Flask is a webserver and it listens by default on port 5000.
 So that's where localhost:5000 comes from.
 The "/register" portion of the above address comes from the @app.route statements above the Python methods in the app.py file.
 At the bare minimum in the method below one of these routes, you will have a